fish-quant/pipeline_HOX_apiFISH/README.md

             Then you can test your api directly in the native environment environment_x, and then write a wrapper to do cross-environment function call.

-        h) test if cuda is available, otherwise install it: python -c "import torch;
+        3) Test if cuda is available otherwise install it.

+        python -c "import torch;
         print('CUDA available:', torch.cuda.is_available()); print('CUDA version:', torch.version.cuda)"

 ## Authors